 All of this means that you may be relatively safe in the short term, but it is still a good idea to protect yourself with some ransomware prevention software.
 Home computers have been relatively vulnerable for several years, but today there are many anti-ransomware packages to choose from - free and paid.

 Almost all standard antivirus packages now offer some level of protection against ransomware.
-However, many of them (and most free packages) are based on it that traditional antivirus programs use.
-They detect signatures of known software to identify malware.
-The downside of this approach, of course, is that it leaves you vulnerable to a 0day.
+However, many of these (and most free packages) are based on the same technology used by traditional antivirus programs.
+Detect signatures of known software to identify malware.
+The disadvantage of this approach, of course, is that it leaves you vulnerable to 0day.

 In contrast, most individual ransomware packages, such as Acronis Ransomware Protection , Check Point ZoneAlarm Anti-Ransomware and Malwarebytes Anti-Ransomware Beta, detect malware by its behavior.

-These programs monitor the activity of quarantine applications and processes that have suspicious actions, such as generating a key s or starting file encryption.
+These programs monitor the activity of quarantined applications and processes that have suspicious activity, such as generating an encryption key or initiating file encryption.

 This makes these applications much more effective at shutting down ransomware from scratch, whether it is well-known software or brand new malware.